vicalejuri/make-it-rain/README.md

 Make it Rain
 ============

-The aim is to have a thin, extensible and pretty `Makefile` for simple C/C++ projects.
+The aim is to have a thin, extensible and pretty `Makefile` for simple C/C++ projects, that runs in every plataform (MAC, LINUX, WINDOWS)

-If you find your Makefile complex for simple projects, try our Makefiles!
+If you find Makefile too complex or cumbersome, try `makeitrain`, since many hard-edges were softened and it's still GNU Makefiles.

 ![Make it rain](doc/PrettyMake.png)